ThinkDataEd/curriculum/docs/unit4/section5.md

 applicable.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it used, and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+1. Students will write, in their own words, an explanation of k-means clustering.

-3. Students will use complex sentences to write informative short reports that use data science concepts and skills.
+2. Students will describe the differences between time spent on videogames and time spent on homework, from their own class data.

+3. Students will create visualizations and numerical summaries to explain and justify, orally and in writing, a recommendation to better their community.

+##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
+<ins>*Data File:*</ins>

+1. USMNT and NFL: ```data(titanic)```

+2. Students' *TimeUse* campaign data

+<ins>*Data Collection:*</ins>

+Students will collect data for their Team Participatory Sensing campaign.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)